Louie Dampier

-Louis Dampier (born November 20, 1944) is an American retired professional basketball player.
+Louis Dampier (born November 20, 1944) is an American former professional basketball player.
+He played professionally in the National Basketball Association (NBA) and American Basketball Association (ABA), primarily playing with the Kentucky Colonels.

 A 6-foot-tall guard, Dampier is one of only a handful of men to play all nine seasons in the American Basketball Association (ABA) (1967–1976), all with the Kentucky Colonels.
+Dampier is the only player that played in the playoffs in all nine ABA years.
+His 728 games played in the ABA is the most for any player.

 He also was one of just two players to play all nine ABA seasons with the same team; the other was Byron Beck of the Denver Rockets, later renamed the Nuggets.

-After the ABA–NBA merger in 1976 Dampier also played three seasons (1976–1979) in the National Basketball Association (NBA) with the San Antonio Spurs.
+After the ABA–NBA merger in 1976, Dampier played three seasons (1976–1979) in the National Basketball Association (NBA) with the San Antonio Spurs.
 Dampier was inducted as a member of the Naismith Memorial Basketball Hall of Fame in 2015.

 High school

-Dampier was born in Indianapolis and played at Southport High School; leading the Cardinals to two IHSAA Sectional titles and the finals of the IHSAA Regionals in 1961-62 and 1962-63.
+Dampier was born in Indianapolis and played at Southport High School; leading the Cardinals to two IHSAA Sectional titles and the finals of the IHSAA Regionals in 1961–62 and 1962–63.
 He also played in the Annual All-Star game featuring the top high school Senior players from Indiana and Kentucky.
-During the series following his senior season (1962-63) Dampier faced a Kentucky team led by Clem Haskins and Wayne Chapman.
+During the series following his senior season (1962–63) Dampier faced a Kentucky team led by Clem Haskins and Wayne Chapman.
 Dampier averaged 8.5 points as the Indiana team split the series with Kentucky.